ArhanChaudhary/qter/media/paper/paper.typ

     line((to: "tree.g0-3", rel: (0.9, -1)), (to: "tree.0-3-0", rel: (4.5, 1.2)))
 }))

 Our goal is now to find a node with the specified cycle structure at the _topmost_ level of the tree, a solution of the optimal move length.
 Those familiar with data structures and algorithms will think of the most obvious approach to this form of tree searching: breadth-first search (BFS).
 BFS is an algorithm that explores all nodes in a level before moving on to the next one.
 Indeed, BFS guarantees optimality, and works in theory, but not in practice: extra memory is needed to keep track of child nodes that are yet to be explored.
 At every level, the number of nodes scales by a factor $18$, and so does the extra memory needed.
-At a depth level of just $8$, BFS would require storing $18^9$ or roughly 200 billion Rubik's Cube states in memory, which is not practical.
+At a depth level, or sequence length, of just $8$, BFS would require storing $18^9$ (number of depth 9 nodes) or roughly 200 billion Rubik's Cube states in memory.
+This is clearly not practical.
 We need to do better.

 We now consider a sibling algorithm to BFS: depth-first search (DFS).
 DFS is an algorithm that explores all nodes as deep as possible before backtracking.
 It strikes our interest because the memory overhead is minimal; all you need to keep track of is the path taken to reach a node, something that can be easily managed during the search.
 However, because we explore nodes depth-first, it offers no guarantee about optimality, so we still have a problem.